Pork in Pakistan: Import and consumption

 Pork products are imported into Pakistan to serve the culinary needs of the country's growing Chinese community.
 Unlike the Pakistani version of Chinese cuisine, which relies on chicken or beef gravies made with ingredients such as garlic, tomatoes and ginger, authentic Chinese cuisine is described to be much different with heavy use of pork ingredients in dishes.

 Export

-The export of swine meat from Pakistan is legal under a statuary regulatory order provided by the Ministry of Commerce.
+The export of swine meat from Pakistan is legal under a statutory regulatory order provided by the Ministry of Commerce.
 In the 2015–16 financial year, Pakistan exported $2.8 million worth of swine meat, and an additional $447,000 in the 2016–17 financial year based on State Bank of Pakistan data.
 The vast majority of these exports were delivered to Afghanistan, to serve the dietary requirements of NATO personnel stationed there.
-According to the Daily Times, it remained unclear if these exports comprised wild boar meat or commercially-raised pork, the latter being preferred in the food industry, leading to speculations of undisclosed pig farming in the country.
+According to the Daily Times, it remained unclear if these exports comprised wild boar meat or commercially raised pork, the latter being preferred in the food industry, leading to speculations of undisclosed pig farming in the country.
 The All Pakistan Meat Exporters and Processors Association (APME&PA) categorically denied the involvement of any of its members in this sector.